Beverly Schmidt Blossom: Documentary of Roberts Blossom

 Blossom appeared in a documentary about her former husband, actor Roberts Blossom in 2000, titled, Full Blossom: The Life and Times of Actor/Poet Roberts Blossom.
 The couple had one son, Michael.

 Retirement

-After her retirement, she choreographed for her own company (Blossom & Co.
+After her retirement, Blossom choreographed for her own company (Blossom & Co.
 Inc.), in addition to guest performing and teaching.
 In December 2010, she appeared in the Nikolais Centennial Alumni Concerts at Hunter College, speaking and performing at both presentations.

 Blossom was a mentor to Henning Rübsam, who first studied with her at the Nikolais studio and then performed her work starting in 1994.
 Other interpreters of Blossom's dances have included Betsy Fisher, Cynthia Pipkin-Doyle and Christine Reisner.